rauc/rauc/docs/using.rst

 do so by using its slot name which has the form ``<slot-class>.<idx>`` (e.g.
 ``rootfs.1``), see :ref:`this <slot.slot-class.idx-section>` part of section
 :ref:`System Configuration File <sec_ref_slot_config>`.
-Last but not least, after switching to a different slot by mistake, this can be remedied by choosing ``booted`` as the argument which is, by the way, the default if the optional argument has been omitted.
+Last but not least, after switching to a different slot by mistake, before having rebooted this can be remedied by choosing ``booted`` as the argument which is, by the way, the default if the optional argument has been omitted.

 Customizing the Update
 ----------------------